María Luisa Pacheco

 María Luisa Pacheco (22 September 1919 – 23 April 1982) was a Bolivian painter and mixed-media artist who immigrated to the United States.
 Despite her 20-year later career in New York, she was much more influential in Latin American art than that of the U.S.

 Biography

 1919-1956: Bolivia, Spain

 Born in La Paz to the architect Julio Mariaca Pando, María Luisa Pacheco studied at the Academia de Bellas Artes in La Paz, later becoming a member of the faculty.
 Maria Luisa Pacheco was introduced to the tools of artistic expression in her father’s architectural studio.
 In the late 1940s and until 1951, she worked at the newspaper La Razón as an illustrator and as the editor of their literary section.
 A scholarship from the Government of Spain allowed Pacheco to continue her studies in 1951 and 1952 as a graduate student and painting instructor at the Real Academia de Bellas Artes de San Fernando in Madrid.
 Pacheco studied there under Daniel Vázquez Díaz, with whom she explored techniques for achieving three- dimensional effects on a two-dimensional surface, often dividing her surface into a number of planes.

+In March 1953 Pacheco's work was shown as part of the first exhibition of abstract art in Bolivia, entitled "Eight Contemporary Painters" (Spanish: Ocho pintores contemporáneos), alongside María Esther Ballivián, Armando Pacheco, and five other Bolivian artists.